-I personally review this book from time to time throughout the year to refresh my memory about easy copywriting tacts can be used to increase sales for the various products I promote.
+I personally review this book from time to time throughout the year to refresh my memory about easy copywriting tactics that can be used to increase sales for the various products I promote.

-As one of the best copywriting books for beginners, here are some of the takeaways from this excellent training guide that teaches the basic science behind great copy:
+As one of the best copywriting books for beginners for learning simple sales techniques, here are some of the takeaways from this excellent training guide:

 - How to craft better headlines that hook readers into reading the rest of the copy.